 In order to derive a learning algorithm for GMMs based on truncated distributions, we have to answer the question how the parameters $\KKn$ and $\Theta$ are to be updated.
-For our purposes we will here make use of a recent study which has addressed this question for general models (with discrete latents) by embedding truncated distributions into a fully variational optimization framework \citep[][]{Lucke2016}.
-More specifically, we will use the result of \citep[][]{Lucke2016} that a lower bound of the data likelihood (the free-energy) is monotonously increased if: (A)~the parameters $\Theta$ are updated using standard M-steps with exact posteriors being replaced by truncated posteriors; and (B)~that the sets $\KKn$ can be found using a computationally tractable expression of the free-energy.
+For our purposes we will here make use of a recent study which addressed this question for general models (with discrete latents) by embedding truncated distributions into a fully variational optimization framework \citep[][]{Lucke2018}.
+More specifically, we use the result of \citet[][]{Lucke2018} that the free energy as a lower bound of the data likelihood is monotonically increased if: (A)~the parameters $\Theta$ are updated using standard M-steps, with exact posteriors replaced by truncated posteriors; and (B)~that the sets $\KKn$ can be found using a simplified expression for the free energy.